 Odopod is a site that showcases the incredible portfolio of an outstanding web design firm.
 Although they obviously do some innovative user interface design, they decided on a simple HTML-looking Flash interface with a minimalist classic site architecture that highlights the work they have done for some of the biggest brands and plum projects.
-This decision and the beautiful minimalist UI interface and design places them squarely in 1st gear.
+This decision and the beautiful minimalist UI interface and design place them squarely in 1st gear.

-Now let’s look at a site that qualifies for 1st gear due to its powerful but slow interface, heavy graphics and powerful sound design.
+Now let’s look at a site that qualifies for 1st gear due to its powerful but slow interface, heavy graphics, and powerful sound design.

-I’ll leave you to the pleasure of exploring this site on your own.
+I’ll leave you the pleasure of exploring this site on your own.
 Whenever you choose to design a heavy site such as this, make sure your target audience will stick around long enough to see your hard work.

 OK, we started the car and got up some major hills, now it’s time to move a little faster and shift into second gear.